buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Reconcile Mesh Participant - Deployment - Translator Container](diagrams/04_operator_participant_reconcile_deployment_translator_container.puml){#fig:04_operator_participant_reconcile_deployment_translator_container}

 When the Operator finishes the preparation in {@fig:04_operator_participant_reconcile_deployment_prepare}, the process in {@fig:04_operator_participant_reconcile_deployment_translator_container} takes place.
-The Kubernetes deployment is analysed more thoroughly.
+The Kubernetes deployment is analyzed more thoroughly.
 The first check targets the sidecar for the credential translator.
 If the container definition does not exist, it is created and the environment variables and ports are configured.
 Then it is attached to the deployment.
 If the container did exist, it is validated and checked that all required values are as they should be.
-This step mitigates the risk that the manifest are editted externally since the Operator will reset any changes to the sidecars.
+This step mitigates the risk that the manifest are edited externally since the Operator will reset any changes to the sidecars.

 ![Reconcile Mesh Participant - Deployment - Envoy Configuration](diagrams/04_operator_participant_reconcile_deployment_envoy_config.puml){#fig:04_operator_participant_reconcile_deployment_envoy_config}